-Whether at a branch location or onsite with our customers, we believe our people give WillScot Mobile Mini a competitive advantage in the industry.
+Whether in our operational or commercial teams at branch locations or onsite with customers, or in our shared services and corporate function teams, we believe our people give WillScot Mobile Mini a competitive advantage in the industry.
 That differentiation begins with our values.
 Our Company values are lived through our employees, acknowledged by our vendors and aligned to the needs of our customers and communities.
 Our values provide the basis of our approach to human capital management as well as how we treat our stakeholders.